 CryptoStar Corp.
 Executes Equipment Hosting Agreement in Alberta, Canada

-TORONTO, Aug.
-31, 2021 /CNW/ - CryptoStar Corp.
-(TSXV: CSTR) ("CryptoStar" or the "Company"), a cryptocurrency mining and data centre operator, is pleased to announce that the Company and a U.S. based company (the "Alberta Customer") have executed an equipment hosting agreement (the "Hosting Agreement") effective August 31, 2021 for 5 MW of mining capacity to be deployed in Alberta, Canada.
+TORONTO, Sept.
+2, 2021 /CNW/ - CryptoStar Corp.
+(TSXV: CSTR) ("CryptoStar" or the "Company"), a cryptocurrency mining and data centre operator, is pleased to announce that, further to its news release dated August 12, 2021, the Company and a U.S. based company (the "Alberta Customer") have executed an equipment hosting agreement (the "Hosting Agreement") effective September 1, 2021 for 10 megawatts (MW) of mining capacity to be deployed in Alberta, Canada.

 Equipment Hosting Agreement